Interstate 496: History

+Future

+The portion of I-496 shared with US 127 is being renovated throughout 2024 and 2025 as a part of the US 127 Corridor Project.
+The work will widen the highway to three lanes in each direction, reconfigure interchanges, improve bridges, and upgrade lighting conditions, among other changes.
+As of December 2024, construction on the northbound stretch of I-496/US 127 is complete outside of the Trowbridge Road interchange, and improvements to the southbound stretch are slated to begin in early 2025.

+In January 2025, the city of Lansing was awarded a $1 million federal grant to develop a plan to cap portions of I-496.
+According to city officials, the current plan is to cap the portion of I-496 between Martin Luther King Jr. Boulevard and Walnut Street.
+The grant does not cover construction costs.

 Exit list

 Related trunkline

-The Capitol Loop is a state trunkline highway running through Lansing that was commissioned on October 13, 1989.
-It forms a loop route off I-496 through downtown near the Michigan State Capitol complex, home of the state legislature and several state departments.
-However, unlike other business loops in Michigan, it has unique reassurance markers—the signs that serve as regular reminders of the name and number of the highway.
-It is known internally at MDOT as Connector 496 for inventory purposes.
-The highway follows a series of one-way and two-way streets through downtown Lansing, directing traffic downtown to the State Capitol and other government buildings.
-Unlike the other streets downtown, the seven streets composing the Capitol Loop are under state maintenance and jurisdiction.
+The Capitol Loop was a state trunkline highway running through Lansing that was commissioned on October 13, 1989.
+It formed a loop route off I-496 through downtown near the Michigan State Capitol complex, home of the state legislature and several state departments.
+However, unlike other business loops in Michigan, it had unique reassurance markers—the signs that serve as regular reminders of the name and number of the highway.
+It was known internally at MDOT as Connector 496 for inventory purposes.
+The highway followed a series of one-way and two-way streets through downtown Lansing, directing traffic downtown to the State Capitol and other government buildings.
+Unlike the other streets downtown, the seven streets composing the Capitol Loop were under state maintenance and jurisdiction.

 The loop was originally proposed in 1986 as part of a downtown revitalization effort.
 Almost from the beginning before the highway was commissioned in 1989, it was affected by controversial proposals.
 The first was related to suggestions by community leaders to rename city streets in honor of Martin Luther King Jr. Another controversy dealt with rebuilding the streets as part of a downtown beautification project; the downtown business community protested the original scope of construction, and the Lansing City Council threatened to cancel the project in response to the controversy.
 In 2010, additional controversies surfaced regarding the posting and enforcement of speed limits on city streets in Michigan, including the streets that make up the Capitol Loop.

+The length of the Capitol Loop that ran independent of BL I-96 was transferred to the City of Lansing on March 26, 2024.
+The city has been converting streets from one-way traffic to two-way since 2022, including plans to convert Ottawa and Allegan streets during 2024.
+With the transfer, the Capitol Loop designation was removed from the state highway system.